SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/1. Planning/Doing research in the SSH OS landscape/Research Lifecycle - Part 1 - Lifecycle and Data Management.md

 - Recognise SSH specificities within the research workflow during knowledge production from an ethical, legal and methodological perspective.
 - Describe  what the research data management requirements and standards are

-In this sub-module we will discuss SSH in the research life cycle and we are going to look at:
+In this learning unit we will discuss SSH in the research life cycle and we are going to look at:

 - Research life cycle as a concept
 - Data life cycle